Chilean flamingo: Breeding

 Chilean flamingos live in large flocks in the wild and require crowded conditions to stimulate breeding.
 During breeding season, males and females display a variety of behaviors to attract mates, including head flagging—swiveling their heads from side-to-side in tandem—and wing salutes, where the wings are repeatedly opened and closed.
 Flamingos in general have a poor record of successful breeding because they will delay reproduction until the environmental conditions are favorable for breeding.

-Males and females co-operate in building a pillar-shaped mud nest, and both incubate the egg laid by the female.
-Both parents also take turns incubating the egg.
+Males and females co-operate in building a pillar-shaped mud nest, and both incubate the egg laid by the female, taking turns to sit on the egg.
 Upon hatching, the chicks have gray plumage; they do not gain the typical pink adult coloration for 2–3 years.
 Both male and female flamingos can produce a nutritious fluid from glands in their crop to feed their young.
 Due to their diet, this crop milk is crimson in color.

+Conservation

+The greatest factor threatening Chilean flamingo populations is habitat disturbance.
+Mining and irrigation greatly affect Chilean flamingo habitat.
+Egg collectors and hunters also threaten Chilean flamingo populations.
+Chilean flamingo populations are significantly affected by any human disturbance due to their low birth rate.

 In captivity

 The first flamingo hatched in a European zoo was a Chilean flamingo at Zoo Basel (Switzerland) in 1958.

 In 1988, a Chilean flamingo that lived in the Tracy Aviary in Salt Lake City, Utah, had mistakenly not received his routine wing clipping.
-The flamingo escaped, and became a local legend in the greater Salt Lake area known as Pink Floyd the Flamingo.
-Pink Floyd came to Utah in the winters to eat the brine shrimp that live in the Great Salt Lake, and flew north to Idaho and Montana in the spring and summer.
-Pink Floyd became a popular tourist attraction and local icon until his disappearance and presumed death after he flew north to Idaho one spring in 2005 and was never seen again.
+The flamingo escaped, and became known in the Salt Lake area as Pink Floyd the Flamingo.
+Pink Floyd came to Utah in winter to eat the brine shrimp that live in the Great Salt Lake, and flew north to Idaho and Montana in the spring and summer.
+Pink Floyd became a popular attraction until his presumed death after he flew north to Idaho in the spring of 2005 and was never seen again.

-Since there is such a decline in this species, breeding programs have been implemented in zoos to offset the decline of the wild stock numbers.
+Since there is such a decline in the numbers of this species, breeding programs have been implemented in zoos to offset the decline of the wild stock numbers.